Let's not talk about accessibility but inclusivity. Designing for everyone.

 Inclusivity versus accessibility versus diversity

-As UX Designer I’ve faced a lot of projects where the client particularly asks “to be accessible”.
+As a UX Designer, I’ve faced a lot of projects where the client particularly asks “to be accessible”.

-By using the word “accessibility” in our industry we normally mean that our products have to be accessible for those with disabilities and us as designers we should make sure that everyone can access and enjoy our products.
+By using the word “accessibility” in our industry, we normally mean that our products have to be accessible for those with disabilities and we as designers should make sure that everyone can access and enjoy our products.

-When accessibility just englobes this group of people, we are leaving many others out of our range.
+When accessibility just encompasses this group of people, we are leaving many others out of our range.
 That’s the reason why I prefer to use the word “inclusivity” instead of accessibility.

 And what about “diversity”?
-That term is so trendy now, where you can hear it in almost every big company.
+That term is so trendy now that you can hear it in almost every big company.

 Although the term diversity embraces all people regardless of their situation, culture, ethnicity, age, gender, sexuality, etc, have you ever thought that a group of diverse people could feel non-inclusive?